-Even she may not have known, living one making at a time, simply part of living, not of a literary or artistic ‘program.’
-It becomes clear she respected & even loved the craft of whatever she did, especially the writing, but it was the substance & essence that drew her–sincerity, in some old Chinese texts, meaning without pretense; not the concept, but the practice of wholeness, attentive to what is (worlds within, around, connected).
+She respected, & even loved, the craft of whatever she did, dance, music, visual arts, but arguably the writing most of all, though substance & essence were what drew her–called sincerity, in some old Chinese texts, meaning without pretense; not the concept, but the practice of wholeness, attentive to what is (worlds within, around, connected).

-Her visual artwork, especially later, was a kind of meditation, in this case a way of getting in touch, discovering, realizing, & expressing in outer color, movement & form what was primarily inner reality–visual, emotional, & dynamic.
-The variety is often startling–even more so in the writing just being discovered, one folder, notebook, page, pile at a time.
+Her visual artwork, especially later, was mainly a kind of meditation, in this case a way of getting in touch, discovering, realizing, & expressing in outer color, movement & form what was primarily inner reality–visual, emotional, & dynamic.
+The variety is often startling–yet even more so in the writing being discovered, one folder, notebook, page, pile at a time.

-As a teacher of the ‘gifted,’ Virginia believed strongly that each & every child–as well as many, if not most, adults–, had been endowed with creative gifts, notable among them being the urge & capacity for discovery.
-Is it a song this little jumping spider is singing?
-She knew that looking closely was never a matter of the eyes only, or even primarily.
-Qualities of attention informed her science & poetry alike, while also expressing itself in ethical example, friendship & conservation–her network of relations.
+As a teacher of the ‘gifted,’ Virginia believed that each & every child–as well as many, if not most, adults–, had been endowed with creative gifts that deserved encouragement.
+Notable among these is the urge for discovery.
+She knew that looking closely was never a matter of the eyes only, or even primarily; seeing into the heart of things involved qualities of attention & relationship that informed her science, poetry & teaching alike, expressed also in ethical example, friendship, good will & respect.

-People are accustomed to associating the sciences with discovery–those made in the past prelude to those all the more exciting on the verge of (& in the process of) just being made.
-Poetry, like sitting & walking in nature, or sharing with a friend, may begin with just paying attention, out of which discoveries happen as if by themselves.
-Poetry was one of Virginia’s vehicles for paying attention, making discoveries, and sharing with friends.
+People are accustomed to associating the sciences with search & discoveries–those in the past prelude to the all the more exciting ones on the verge & in process, just being made.
+Poetry, for Virginia, was equally so, starting with paying attention, from which many discoveries happen as if by themselves.
+Poetry provided vehicles for paying attention, making discoveries, and sharing with friends–& not one kind only.

 Now it’s we who get to make discoveries, including the excitement of finding a major poetic voice fully worth wider attention in its own right, for its own value to those who may appreciate such.
 Reinforced by the growing body of work, that discovery takes place in particulars–line, perception, craft, concept & experience of each part & whole.